Clinical and related waste can come from premises such as:

 The law on clinical and related waste

-Clinical and related waste is classified as prescribed industrial waste (PIW).
-This falls under the Environment Protection (Industrial Waste Resource) Regulations 2009.
+Clinical and related waste is classified as reportable priority waste under the Environment Protection Regulations 2021.

-PIW is hazardous waste that can be dangerous to people and the environment.
+Clinical and related waste can cause harm to people and the environment.
 It’s important to manage clinical and related waste the right way.

 Read more about clinical and related waste